Crimes on Muni

 HOW THE SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY AND SAN FRANCISCO POLICE DEPARTMENT ARE PERFORMING

+The SFMTA has met its goal on this measure most months since April 2016.
 In fiscal year 2014-2015, the crime rate on Muni continued to decline following the previous year’s boost in police presence at stations and on vehicles.
 In addition, improved surveillance equipment and the efforts of the SFPD Muni Task Force have resulted in a nearly 100 percent apprehension rate for alleged crimes committed on Muni vehicles.
 Data-driven police deployment to high-crime Muni lines has and will continue to have a positive impact on Muni security.
 In addition, the agency launched a #KeepThemSafe ad campaign on Muni vehicles in August 2016 to promote safety of Muni operators.